 Background

-Many theories and models have been suggested to explain forgiveness and explain its social roots and implications (e.g., Enright & Coyle, 1998; Strelan & Covic, 2006; Worthington & Scherer, 2004).
+Many theories and models have been suggested to explain forgiveness and its social roots and implications (e.g., Enright & Coyle, 1998; Strelan & Covic, 2006; Worthington & Scherer, 2004).
 McCullough et al. (1997)’s empathy model conceptualized forgiveness as the motivation to inhibit relationship-destructive responses and behave constructively toward an offender.
 Their research demonstrated that (a) relationship between receiving an apology from and forgiving one’s offender is a function of increased empathy for the offender and (b) forgiving is uniquely related to conciliatory behavior and avoidance behavior toward the offending partner.
 Their empathy model of forgiveness is summarized in Figure 1.

 Figure 1 Empathy model of forgiveness reconstructed from McCullough et al. (1997)